wihl/Timberwolf/README.md

         --exchange-url ${yourExchangeUrl}/ews/exchange.asmx \
         --domain ${yourDomain}

-This will run Timberwolf at a very basic level and print all located emails to the console.
+This will run Timberwolf at and print all located emails to the console.
 In order to import the emails into an HBase instance, you must specify the required HBase arguments:

     java -jar ${project}/target/timberwolf-SNAPSHOT-jar-with-dependencies.jar \
         --exchange-url ${yourExchangeUrl}/ews/exchange.asmx \